Jorge196/game-library-frontend/README.md

-INSTALLATION
+## Installation
-``
+    After forking and cloning the Repo of both the frontend and the backend, you must run ``bundle install`` in the terminal.

-    After forking and cloning the Repo of both the frontend and the backend, you must run `bundle install` in the terminal.
+## Using the App
-``
+    In order to successfully start the application, you must first run ```rails s``` in the console of the backend directory.
+On the frontend directory, you run ```explorer.exe index.html``` and the app should appear in your browser.